 Why We Love World Cat Day

-1. Cats Are the Best Hunters Ever
+A. Cats Are the Best Hunters Ever

 Who needs chemicals, rat traps, or an exterminator, when you've got a lean, mean (but cute and cuddly) killing machine living in your house?
 Cats were originally domesticated for their hunting prowess, and humans have loved them ever since.

-2. Cats Can’t Hide Their Happiness
+B. Cats Can't Hide Their Happiness

 No matter how hard our cats may try to give us the cold shoulder, avoid our touch, or simply hide under the bed, they are physically incapable of masking their happiness.
 That motor-like purr gives them away every.
 Single.
 Time.

-3. Cats Are Low Maintenance
+C. Cats Are Low Maintenance